Exist Trace: Musical style and direction

 Exist Trace's early music can be described as melodic death metal, with vocalist Jyou's growls and shouts throughout many songs, which contributes to their dark undertone.

+For their 2009 album Vanguard of the Muses, the band collaborated by writing separately for two months before recording.
+"Each of us would come in with the music and lyrics already written for our own songs.
+For the recording, we split it into two-week sessions.
+In each session we’d finish at least two songs, sometimes four.
+So from start to finish it was maybe three months total," said lead songwriter and guitarist Miko.

 They have since added more complex sounds to the compositions, their guitar sound often featuring heavy distortion and technically virtuoso riffs and solos.
 The lyrics are mainly based on gothic themes, and their music style has resemblance to gothic rock.
 In recent work, they have experimented with different electronic and melodic approaches to their music, such as the jazz-influenced "Ginger", the electronic rock of "Diamond" and the 1980s disco feel of "Spiral Daisakusen".

 Career

 In 2013, Exist Trace introduced their 'new world' musical direction, where long-time main lyricist/composer miko would officially be taking a dual-vocal position with Jyou.
 The twin vocal style was emphasized on 2013's single "Diamond".
 In 2014's "Spiral Daisakusen", the pair again share front billing and the center spot on the music video.
 The first album to fully incorporate the twin vocal style, World Maker (2014), revealed an improved duet system, where vocals are typically heavier towards Jyou in allocation, but making good use of miko's sweeter counterbalance.
 In 2016, the band released the This Is Now mini-album, which included re-recorded versions of the singles "Twin Wings" and "Shout Out", which had been previously released as live-show-only CDs.
 In Japan, the This Is Now EP sold out within a day, across such stores as ZEAL LINK, Disk Union and BRAND-X. On July 29, 2020, Exist Trace released the EP The Only Garden.
 In July 2023, Exist Trace performed a two-date Asian tour titled Midsummer's Night Wish with Ancient Myth and Fate Gear that took them to Hong Kong and Taipei.